melizalab/starboard/README.md

 - dts : BeagleBone Black device tree files and eeprom data
 - datasheets : datasheets for all parts
 - sketchup : sketchup for part to hold beam-break detector and cue LED
+- drivers : patches to add audio support to the linux kernel

 ## Assembly

+You can obtain printed circuit boards from a number of fabrication companies.
+We recommend OSHpark for small runs.

 PCB assembly is relatively straightforward.
 You can reflow SMD components with an oven or a lab hot plate.
 Headers and pin connectors have to be